The definition of “soft skills” on Wikipedia feels like it’s been written by a very confused person.

 More than demonstration, soft skills require participation.
 Here are some learning approaches that do work when it comes to acquiring or improving soft skills:

-One big caveat is that soft skills training works best for people who are motivated to improve these skills—and who therefore maybe need it the least.
-But I personally find it extremely motivating to know that whatever your current levels of comfort when it comes to interpersonal and emotional skills, you can always improve should you wish it.
+One big caveat is that soft skills training works best for people who are motivated to improve these skills — and who therefore may need it the least.